Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/modify-data.md

 ### Defining a payload for the modify data action

 When defining a payload for the modify data action, the payload must match the format of the triggering event.
 For example, if you want to modify context data in an Analytics event, you need to know where the context data is defined on that event and match the format in your rule.
-For this reason, we strongly recommended that you enable verbose logging in the SDK and carefully study the format of the event to which you will attach the data.
+For this reason, we strongly recommended that you use the **Template** if available.
+If not, please enable verbose logging in the SDK and carefully study the format of the event to which you will modify the data.
 If the format does not match, most likely the expected results will not be received.

-## Example - modifying data in Analytics event
+## Example - Modifying data in Analytics event

 The following sample shows how to _modify data_ to all outgoing `TrackAction` Analytics network requests.
 To create this type of rule, select your property in Experience Platform Launch and complete the following steps: